 The largest electronic collection of American dramatic writing of its kind.
 It provides literary researchers and historians with a comprehensive survey of American dramaturgy by the work of such playwrights as David Belasco, Clyde Fitch and William Vaughn Moody.

 * To enable Quizzes off campus, manually remove the ‘s’ from ‘https’ in the URL address bar on the Anatomy.tv page.
-We should have continued access to content despite Flash being disabled from early 2021 *
+Institutional access to Flash content should be available past 2020 *

 Derived from real human data, this software provides 3D anatomical structures, clinical slides, dissections, and animations.
 Includes access to 3D Atlas, Anatomy & Physiology Online, Imaging: Ultra Sounds for Lower Limbs, Sports Therapy Package (excluding sports injuries), and Manual Therapy.
 The high resolution 3D models allow you to rotate, add or remove anatomy and identify and learn more about any visible structure.
 In addition to 3D anatomy, this resource also contains 3D cross sections with MRI (Magnetic Resonance Imagery) correlations and detailed text linked to dissection slides, video clips and animations.